 "It seems that the whole approach of this public health crisis has been really poorly managed, and could've been much more accurate in getting information to the public."

-Associate Health Minister Peter Dunne, who pointed out that the later amendments to the Psychoactive Substances Act he introduced in 2013 had effectively banned the legal sale of synthetic cannabis, calls the current crisis "awful, horrific".
+Associate Health Minister Peter Dunne, who objected to 2013's Psychoactive Substances Act, which effectively banned the legal sale of synthetic cannabis, calls the current crisis "awful, horrific".
 But also inevitable: "I said then that the only consequence was going to be the sad one of this stuff being driven underground where we wouldn't be able to regulate it and control it.
 And, sadly, that's exactly what has happened."

 Alannah, too, blames Government policy, saying it never should have been taken off the shelves.
 It has, she says, continued to get stronger away from the eyes of regulation.
 "Now if they try and put it back on the shelves, people will still go black market because their stuff won't be as strong as what's on the black market."